-YOUR FIRST OBSERVING SESSION - FOR PORTABLE MOUNTS
+YOUR FIRST OBSERVING SESSION & FOR PORTABLE MOUNTS

-"AutoConnect: NO" is used when travelling to different locations.
 These instructions apply to new mounts and if you are setting up your mount in different locations, for example when you travel to Star Parties.

 In order for your mount to operate properly, it must have basic information: location, date, time, time zone and daylight savings.
 This information must come from an external computer source, i.e. the Keypad.
 These instructions assume that you have entered this data into your Keypad per instructions in the preceding section.
 Now, follow the procedures below titled "Normal Startup Sequence".